 The Call Of The Tay

-You can bet your life on the fact that there will be perfect multi sea winter specimen Spring salmon like this fine beast en route to Scotland's mighty River Tay which opens early each year on the 15th of January.
+You can bet your life on the fact that there will be perfect multi sea winter specimen Spring salmon like this fine beast already present in Scotland's mighty River Tay which opened this week.
 This caliber of reward is as good as it gets for those who can handle the cooler early Spring fishing conditions.

 The Odds Of Catching A Spring Salmon

-If you really studied the numbers as many do from a superficial 'what's been caught' marketing point of view you'd not be impressed with your 'pay per play' odds of catching salmon at any time.
+If you study the catch numbers (as many do) from a superficial 'what's been caught' marketing point of view you'd not be impressed with your 'pay per play' odds of catching salmon at any time even though actual 'rod pressure' is never considered.
 This however has absolutely ZERO to do with the thrill and sheer excitement of turning up on the Tay and knowing these perfect fish are present.
 The thrill & satisfaction of eventually catching one of these fine specimens is over all too quickly so it's the preparation excitement, journey to the river, comradery & just being in with a chance of one of these amazing fish in God's finest playground is where the true salmon fishing value lies.

 What Is Salmon Fishing Success

-If you're a statistics conditioned 'city dweller' then you're excused for thinking that Scottish salmon fishing is only about how many salmon you can catch however it's no ones God given right to expect success during every outing unless they are at the skill set level where are odds are tipped in their favour like a few serious operators I know!
+If you're a statistics conditioned thinker then you're excused for assuming that Scottish salmon fishing is only about how many salmon you can catch however it's no ones God given right to expect success during every outing unless they are at the skill set level where are odds are tipped in their favour like a few serious operators I know!
 For those of us who see a bigger attraction in the natural world and the 'escapism' thrill that goes hand in hand with this fantastic pursuit we take value from the journey more than the inevitable end result of enough fishing attempts.
 The definition of success; 'the progressive realisation of a worthwhile dream or goal'.
-If salmon were too easy to catch all the time they would lose their 'accomplishment' appeal and even during these 'industry crippling' negative PR times salmon are still indeed sometimes easy to catch.
+If salmon were too easy to catch all of the time they would lose their 'accomplishment' appeal and even during recent years salmon are still indeed sometimes fairly easy to catch.

 How To Become A River Tay Dog Otter

 If you start thinking like a dog otter you'll eventually start performing like one.
 A dog otter doesn't read salmon fishing books written by people who've spent little time on the salmon rivers nor could a dog otter be influenced by misinformation from a fellow angler or a negative ghillie.
 The dog otter will follow his own nose & core instincts and soon work out exactly where to look and capture a salmon.
-The dog otter's approach to a salmon pool will be based on a 'logical & thorough' examination and nothing other than that so it's always wise to have a similar water coverage approach.
+The dog otter's approach to a salmon pool will be based on a 'logical & thorough' examination and nothing other than that so it's always wise to have or develop a similar water coverage approach and 'feel' for the river.

 Tune Your Mind Into The River